Updated: 22nd June 2026

 1. Incorporation of Risk Management Principles:

-The updated CFR 21 Part 820 will integrate risk management concepts more explicitly, similar to ISO 13485, emphasizing the importance of identifying and controlling risks throughout the product lifecycle.
+The QMSR explicitly integrates risk management concepts directly from ISO 13485, emphasizing the absolute necessity of identifying, managing, and controlling safety risks throughout the entire product lifecycle.

-The revised regulation will adopt a more comprehensive approach to supplier management, reflecting ISO 13485’s emphasis on supplier evaluation, selection, and monitoring.
+The regulation now utilizes a comprehensive approach to supplier management, reflecting the standard’s strict emphasis on supplier evaluation, selection criteria, and continuous performance monitoring.

 Summary

 Understanding the differences between ISO 13485 and CFR 21 Part 820 is crucial for medical device manufacturers aiming to ensure compliance and maintain high-quality standards in the US and wider international markets.
-While ISO 13485 provides an international framework focusing on risk management and flexibility, CFR 21 Part 820 offers a prescriptive approach specific to the U.S. market.
+While ISO 13485 provides an international framework focusing on risk management and flexibility, the old QSR offered a highly prescriptive path specific only to the U.S. market.

-As the regulatory landscape evolves, staying informed about these changes is essential.
-By understanding and adapting to these standards, manufacturers can ensure their products meet the highest quality and safety standards, fostering trust and reliability in the global medical device industry.
+As the global regulatory landscape evolves, staying informed about these intersections is essential.
+By understanding and adapting to these standards, manufacturers can ensure their products meet the highest quality and safety standards, fostering trust and reliability across all borders.

 ISO 13485 is an international standard for Quality Management Systems (QMS) specific to medical devices, while 21 CFR Part 820 is the FDA’s Quality System Regulation (QSR) governing medical devices in the United States.